 In the legal system, there are two different types of cases: the civil case and the criminal case.
-Civil cases are basically lawsuits that arise when one party wrongs the other either by neglect, damage, injury, trespassing, breach of contract etc. Criminal cases on the other hand are lawsuits involving a party and the state, because the party has either violated or is suspected of violating the law.
+Civil cases are basically lawsuits that arise when one party wrongs the other either by neglect, damage, injury, trespassing, breach of contract etc. (for example, a lawsuit a car crash lawyer los angeles would handle).
+Criminal cases on the other hand are lawsuits involving a party and the state, because the party has either violated or is suspected of violating the law.
 The state referred to in this case is the government (either local, state or federal) of the country in question.

 There are various differences between these two types of cases.

 Civil offences include fighting, assault, libel, slander, infidelity, sanitation offences, traffic offences, illegal assembly, prostitution etc. These offences are punishable by the imposition of fines, and in some situations, short term detention sentences.

 Criminal offences carry more weight.
 They are deemed as severe offences that attract severe penalties.
 Criminal offences include murder, kidnapping, mismanagement of public funds, vandalizing of public property, drug trafficking, bribery and corruption etc. Most criminal offenders usually end up in jail, and even additional payment of fines.